Psychological Healing

 God Forgives Anything

-Well, even then God forgives anything and He forgives any number of times.
+Well, if you repent and confess your sins and ask God for mercy, God forgives anything.
+God is not like an angry father who says, “That deserves the belt!” and then beats a child into submission.
+God is gentle; He wants us to love Him and return to Him when we commit sin.
+Moreover, God forgives any number of times.
 When His disciples asked how many times they had to forgive someone—one? two? seven?—Christ told them to forgive “seventy times seven.”
 Peter denied Him three times, and still Christ forgave Peter.

 But notice that after the Resurrection Christ asked Peter three times, “Do you love Me?”
 (John 21:15-19).
 Peter was obliged to answer three times.
 And each time Christ told him, “Feed My sheep.”